VoiceScienceWorks

 One person create a hoop or landing area with their hands/arms.

-The projectile person begin to attempt to get the projectile in the hoop.
+The projectile person begins to attempt to get the projectile in the hoop.

 The hoop person respond to each attempt in the following manner: